West Dean College (nr Chichester, Sussex)

 2 – 4 March 2018

 A hands-on introduction to the word of natural dyes and their rich and ancient history.
 Weld, madder, cochineal and indigo will be used: all of these derive from plant material except cochineal, an insect dye.
-Students will use raw dyestuff as well as natural dyes in extract from and will learn vital essentials of preparing materials before dyeing.
+Students will use raw dyestuff as well as natural dyes in extract form and will learn vital essentials of preparing materials before dyeing.
 There will be a session on mordanting with alum and cream of tartar, and tannin.
 An indigo vat will be made and the associated processes explained.
 Students will create a starter library of colour samples.
 There will be the option to dye a scarf or individual samples and some basic creative techniques will be demonstrated.

 Handpainted Silk Scarves: Developing Design, Building Technique: for more experienced students

 The course will offer students opportunities to build on their existing technical skills for handpainting silk scarves and fabrics and will encourage a measured approach to making scarves to students’ original designs.
 There will be several techniques demonstrated, such as how to select an effective colour palette; calculating and recording dilutions and mixtures of dyes; the importance of well planned backgrounds and how to apply flat and shaded grounds.
 Some alternative resist fluids to wax (such as gutta and water-based resists) will be available.
 Students can also experiment with thickened dyes for painting and printing.

 In terms of originating design, students should bring some sketches, images or ideas to develop into working designs for handpainted scarves or fabric.
 This is not a computer-based design course and techniques for interpreting designs and themes will be explored through drawing, collage, images and photos.
 Students can build up a sketchbook or folder of ideas and designs and make samples and/or scarves as time allows.
 Steam-fixed dyes will be used.